-Essential information about child psychology can do more for a teacher than improving their teaching and learning habits of students.
+Child Psychology for Teachers helps them to understand and comprehend a child better.
+Understanding child psychology can do more for a teacher than improving their teaching and learning habits of students.
 It can help them motivate students and identify if they are in an emotional crisis.
-These small information can come handy when handling difficult students and giving support to ones in need.
+This information can come handy when handling difficult students and giving support to ones in need.

 Here are a few psychological elements teachers need to keep in mind when dealing with children to promote positive and effective psychological development:

-- Individual differences: People are different from each other.
-They look, perceive, understand and respond at things differently, the same applies to children too.
-These differences majorly come from their home environment and influences the way they behave with other children.
-Along with that difference in their abilities and talent Understanding of this can be of great help to teachers when it comes to dealing with children.
+Individual differences: People are different from each other.
+They look, perceive, understand and respond to things differently, the same applies to children too.
+These differences majorly come from their home environment and it influences the way they behave with other children.
+Along with that, there are differences in their unique abilities and talents.
+Understanding of this can be of great help to teachers when it comes to dealing with children.

 - Visual: Using images and videos

 - Verbal: reading and memorizing out loud.

 - Kinaesthetic: Writing or drawing.

 - Interpersonal: Learning in with others, in a group.